 1323 American History 1877-Present

-(Fall/Spring)

-3 credit hours

 Survey of U.S. History from the end of Reconstruction to the present day.

 2000 Special Topics in History

-1-3 credit hours

 This problems/special topics/independent study course may be offered for 1, 2, or 3 hours of credit and may be repeated with different content for up to 6 hours.

-2213 Introduction to Early World History
+2213 Introduction to Early World History \\

-(Fall)

-3 credit hours

 Survey of the economic, cultural, political, and military aspects of European, Asian, and African history to 1648.

-2223 Introduction to Late World History
+2223 Introduction to Late World History \\

-(Spring)

-3 credit hours

 Survey of the European, Asian, and African development, including relations with each other from 1648 to the present.

 2233 African-American History

-3 credit hours

 Overview of the history of African Americans from the onset of slavery and the slave trade to the day.
-Topics include: African background; interaction between Africans, Indians and Europeans; emancipation and Reconstruction; the Jim Crow Era; migrations

-to the North and West; the Civil Rights and Black Power Movements; contemporary developments in African American life.
+Topics include: African background; interaction between Africans, Indians and Europeans; emancipation and Reconstruction; the Jim Crow Era; migrations to the North and West; the Civil Rights and Black Power Movements; contemporary developments in African American life.

 2243 LatinX American History

-3 credit hours

 LatinX history explores nation-state formation in Latin America and acculturation into the modern-day United States.
-This course

-emphasizes 19th century dictators and liberal reform movements in Latin American while addressing U.S. foreign policy, indigenous

-mobilizations, 20th century revolutions, and contemporary issues such as natural disasters, the drug trade, and immigration.
+This course emphasizes 19th century dictators and liberal reform movements in Latin American while addressing U.S. foreign policy, indigenous mobilizations, 20th century revolutions, and contemporary issues such as natural disasters, the drug trade, and immigration.

 2313 Historical Methods

-3 credit hours